 As you start to draw into your home more, you may find that you need to move around some clothes, furniture, toys and everything else.
 Autumn presents a great time to have a good declutter and sell on some of those items that are underused.
 The benefit of this is two-fold: 1) you can raise some money to put towards your current financial goals and 2) you create more space in your home to live.
 If you need some help with how to get started you should check out The Life Changing Magic of Tidying by Marie Kondo.

 Outside in autumn is the perfect playground for kids, without the need for any toys.
 In case it wasn’t already, everything becomes a sensory adventure that will keep them busy for ages.
 Not only is the weather probably still good enough for using all the summer toys, but falling leaves, muddy paths and giant puddles are all added to the mix.
 My children will happily spend a day playing in puddles if I dress them right and go for a long walk.
 And mud + pots and pans = mud pies all round.

-Sipping tea by candlelight is the only way to spend your autumn evenings.
+Sipping tea by candle light is the only way to spend your autumn evenings.
 And the cost of this is very cheap, particularly when you compare it to a night at the cinema or at a pub.
 Bulk buying tea and candles early in the season can save you even more money and you’ll enjoy every evening spent this way.

 Now if all of the above are not perfect reasons why you should already be saving money in the autumn, then perhaps you need a little motivation.
-With Christmas just around the corner, you will need to be saving money in order to ensure that it doesn’t completely mess up your financial goals for this year.
-Hopefully, you’ve been organised and prepared yourself for Christmas by saving regularly throughout the year.
+With Christmas just round the corner, you will need to be saving money in order to ensure that it doesn’t completely mess up your financial goals for this year.
+Hopefully you’ve been organised and prepared yourself for Christmas by saving regularly throughout the year.
 If not you can check out my post about getting your budget Christmas ready.

 Do you have any suggestions?
 I would love to share them with my readers to make autumn even better.